franzbu/EnhancedSpaces.spoon/README.md

 ## Experimental Features
 ### Swapping Windows

-Pressing `Ctrl` and `Escape`, your active window swaps places with another window of your choice on your current mSpace.
+Pressing `Ctrl` and `Escape`, your active window swaps places with another window of your choice.
 In case you'd like to change the keys, add the following lines to your `init.lua` and adjust them to your liking:

 ```lua
   swapModifier = { 'ctrl' }, -- default: { 'ctrl' }